 The Cheng Fellowship engages HKS, HBS, and Harvard College students who are looking to be in action, dedicated, and focused in creating social change around a specific problem.
 All applicants must be available to attend weekly evening co-curricular sessions (one night/week) on HKS’ campus for the duration of the 2018-19 academic year and in good academic standing for the duration of their participation.

 Cheng Fellows are eligible for up to a total of $30,000 in support of project-related inquiry, development, ideation, and advancement.
 A limited sum from this pool is accessible to Fellows while they are in school to enable real-world learning and practice of the skills and competencies introduced through the Fellowship.
 Significant funding is held pending successful program completion and is intended to support project-related work post-graduation.
 If accepted as a partnership, funding is allocated on a project basis (not per individual Fellow) and dependent on successful completion of the program by the whole team.

 - testing and implementing a specific solution; and

 - filling in professional skills gaps.

-Please note that all funding awarded through the New World Social Enterprise Fellows Program is intended to support Cheng Fellow projects and is not applicable to tuition, school fees, etc.
+Please note that all funding awarded through the New World Social Innovation Fellows Program is intended to support Cheng Fellow projects and is not applicable to tuition, school fees, etc.